Bibeltemplet

-Bibeltemplet (the Bible temple) is a Christian website in Sweden, whose administrator Leif Liljeström was sentenced in April 2005 to two months in prison for expressing critical views on homosexuality.
+Bibeltemplet (the Bible temple) is a Christian website in Sweden, whose administrator Leif Liljeström was sentenced in April 2005 to two months in prison for expressing hateful views on homosexuality.
 The case was appealed twice, and the Supreme Court of Sweden acquitted Liljeström in November 2007.

 Court of first instance

 According to the lower court in 2005, the administrator was guilty of "incitement against a group of people" for statements he himself had written, and for crime against "the law on electronic bulletin boards", for guest-messages which he neglected to delete.
 Liljeström told the court that his purpose is to preach the gospel and win people for Jesus, and that the truth is needed to awake people.
 Among the statements that led to the verdict were the following: "The modern homophilia is the source and engine behind the AIDS-epidemic", and "AIDS is a punishment from God against sodomy".
 The view that there should be a "death penalty for homosexual acts" was also uttered on the website by a guest, but that was repudiated by Leif Liljeström directly in the forum.
 Still, he was convicted to prison also for the guest's statements.